Attractors, Bifurcations and Curvature in Multi-field Inflation: Summary and discussion

-{\it Conclusions}.
-Aligning our coordinate system with the inflationary trajectory, the orthogonal directions can be seen as moduli fields.
-In cases of interest, they are stabilised by their effective potential consisting of potential energy and generalized centrifugal forces due to non-geodesic motion.
-This can be interpreted as the minimisation of the total energy density given by the Hubble parameter as a function of the moduli.
-Moreover, as inflation proceeds, the stabilisation pattern can undergo pitchfork bifurcations, with a stable minimum becoming unstable with the simultaneous appearance of two new stable trajectories (or vice versa).
-It is worth noting that the total number of stable minus unstable solutions remains constant, characteristic of pitchfork bifurcations.
+Multi-field models often display a strong attracting behaviour; orthogonal fields are stabilised by their effective potential, consisting of potential energy and generalized centrifugal forces due to non-geodesic motion.
+This can be interpreted as the (partial) minimisation of the total energy density given by the Hubble parameter as a function of the orthogonal fields and is the analogue of moduli stabilization, albeit on a time-dependent background.
+Moreover, as inflation proceeds, the stabilisation pattern can undergo pitchfork bifurcations, with a stable minimum becoming unstable with the simultaneous appearance of two new stable trajectories or vice versa.
+The total number of stable minus unstable solutions remains constant, characteristic of pitchfork bifurcations.
 This structure is reminiscent of the waterfall transition in hybrid inflation \cite{Linde:1993cn}.
+It would be interesting to investigate whether the analogy to hybrid inflation can be extended beyond the background evolution, providing distinct observational signatures \cite{Clesse:2015wea, Lyth:2012yp, Guth:2012we} for multi-field models exhibiting pitchfork bifurcations during inflation.

-This presents a unifying perspective on different scenarios of multi-field inflation in curved geometries.
-While angular inflation has a unique minimum of $V_{\rm eff}$ along the moduli direction, both sidetracked and hyperinflation exhibit dynamical pitchfork bifurcations when formulated in this framework.
-This instability is therefore intrinsically of the same nature; analyzing hyperinflation after the coordinate transformation of Eq.~\eqref{eq:transformation} makes it a special case of sidetracked inflation\footnote{Here by ``sidetracked'' we refer to models that admit two approximate solutions in addition to an exact solution at the minimum of the ``heavy'' field potential.}.
+We presented a unifying perspective on different scenarios of multi-field inflation in curved geometries, based on the dynamical properties of the inflationary evolution after the decay of the initial transient regime.
+While angular inflation has a unique minimum of $V_{\rm eff}$, both sidetracked and hyperinflation exhibit dynamical pitchfork bifurcations.
+This instability is therefore intrinsically of the same nature; analyzing hyperinflation after the coordinate transformation of Eq.~\eqref{eq:transformation} makes it a special case of sidetracked inflation.
 This connects two models that were so far thought to be distinct, thus underlining the unifying nature of our approach.
-Moreover, it demonstrates that the conservation of angular moment is not essential to the bifurcation in hyperinflation; indeed, non-spherically symmetric potentials $V(\rho,\theta)$ can give rise to the same regime \cite{Bjorkmo:2019aev}.
+Moreover, it demonstrates that the conservation of angular moment is not essential to the bifurcation in hyperinflation.